optunetobi/sass-css-modules-integration/README.md

-This is a test on how to integrade sass-loader in a webpack-based React project
+This is a test on how to integrate sass-loader in a webpack-based React project

 I followed the steps here: